YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/Alerts.md

 ## DeleteAlertFailed event {#DeleteAlertFailed}

 Reports to CIC that the client has failed to delete the specified alarm.
-The client must send this event to CIC if it fails to delete the specified alarm for the [Alerts.DeleteAlert](#DeleteAlert) directive.
+The client must send this event message to CIC if it fails to delete the specified alarm for the [Alerts.DeleteAlert](#DeleteAlert) directive.

 ### Context fields